okmarq/news-parsing-service/README.md

 access the news service container
 `docker exec -it news-parsing-service-symfony-1 bash`

-set up the project database
-`php bin/console doctrine:database:create`

 install composer if it says command not found `composer install`

-note: symfony cli is not installed, use `php bin/console` instead
+note: if symfony cli is not installed, use `php bin/console` instead

-make the migrations
-`php bin/console make:migration`

 execute the migrations
 `php bin/console doctrine:migrations:migrate`